Vonng/pigsty/docs/FAQ.md

 <details><summary>OS Requirement</summary>

-Pigsty is developed and tested on CentOS 7.9, Rocky 8.6 & 9.0 now.
-RHEL, Alma, Oracle, and any EL compatible distribution also works.
+Pigsty is now developed and tested on CentOS 7.9, Rocky 8.6 & 9.0.
+RHEL, Alma, Oracle, and any EL-compatible distribution also work.

-!> We strongly recommend using EL 7.9, 8.6, and 9.0 to avoid meaningless efforts on RPM troubleshooting.
+We strongly recommend using EL 7.9, 8.6, and 9.0 to avoid meaningless efforts on RPM troubleshooting.

+And PLEASE USE FRESH NEW NODES to avoid any unexpected issues.

 </details><br>